hbanzhaf/steering_functions/README.md

 ### Building

-To build this package from source, clone it and compile it in *Release* mode (and without ROS) according to
+To build this package from source, clone it and compile it in *Release* mode without ROS support according to

     git clone https://github.com/hbanzhaf/steering_functions.git
     cd steering_functions/